Rule 5101:12-10-01.1 | IV-D application and IV-D referral.

 (B) A IV-D referral may be received from:

-(1) A county department of job and family services (CDJFS) as a result of an application for OWF or medicaid benefits;
+(1) A county department of job and family services (CDJFS) as a result of an application for medicaid benefits when there is an existing support order for the child or as a result of an application for Ohio works first (OWF);

 (2) A Title IV-E agency that resulted from a determination of eligibility for FCM benefits; or